leeper/xyllabus/README.md

 The advantages of a markup language are substantial:

- 1. *Separating content and styling*: Xyllabus is platform- and format-independent, meaning it can be used to create syllabi that will be printed or stored online in any other format.
+ 1. **Separating content and styling**: xyllabus is platform- and format-independent, meaning it can be used to create syllabi that will be printed or stored online in any other format.
 Migrating from one format to another should be effortless and instantaneous.
- 2. *Making syllabi semantic*: Syllabi should be readable by humans and computers.
+ 2. **Making syllabi semantic**: Syllabi should be readable by humans and computers.
- 3. *Measuring research impact*: The single most useful measure of scholarly impact is the citation.
+ 3. **Measuring research impact**: The single most useful measure of scholarly impact is the citation.
 Yet citations are only measured when used in other research.
-Impactful research also plays an important role in teaching, so Xyllabus will enable the tracking and measurement of research through its use in subsequent teaching.
+Impactful research also plays an important role in teaching, so xyllabus will enable the tracking and measurement of research through its use in subsequent teaching.

 Note: The only discussion of a syllabus markup language I am aware of is described in [a 2004 conference paper](http://mzym.susu.ru/papers/Zamishlyaeva_SYRCoDIS-04.pdf), but appears to have not been developed.